composor/composi/docs/state.md

     return <button onclick={() => this.handleClick()}>{this.state.counter}</button>
   }
   handleClick() {
-    this.setState(state => {
+    // Use callback in setState to manilate state before retuning it: this.setState(state => {
       if (state.counter < 10) {
         return {counter: state.counter + 1}